Marvin-Dziedzina/cryptlib/SECURITY.md

 ## Reporting a Vulnerability

-Create an issue and use the security vulnerability lable.
+For light security vulnerabilities please open an issue with the `security vulnerability` lable.
+For heavy security vulnerabilities like zero day exploits or remote code execution please report the security vulnerability in private.